Cabela's Big Game Hunter: 2004 Season

 Cabela's Big Game Hunter: 2004 Season is the sixth sequel to the original Cabela's Big Game Hunter.
-It was developed by Sand Grain Studios and released on August 26, 2003.
+It was developed by Sand Grain Studios and released in September 2003.
 The game was published by Activision Value, in conjunction with hunting supply company Cabela's.

 Synopsis

 Cabela's Big Game Hunter 2004 Season is an open-world hunting game.
 It consists of eight maps across North America, 26 big-game mammals to hunt, and a large variety of firearms, bows, pistols, clothing, and equipment.
 The player embarks on a career hunt to bag each game mammal and complete each location.
 The player receives cash for each trophy bagged and uses the money to buy tags and additional weapons and equipment as needed.
 Upon completing the career hunt, the player will watch a compilation of pre-recorded game footage set to the theme music.
 In the movie library folder on the main menu, the player will unlock five pre-recorded demos of hunts done by the developers.
 The locations shown in the demos are British Columbia, Alaska, Montana, Quebec, and Texas.